shennarwp/compose/collectors/README.md

 - Monitor Services Dashboard shows key metrics for monitoring the containers that make up the monitoring stack, that is the `exporters` and `collectors`.
 - Nginx Dashboard shows metrics for the nginx itself.

+Additional:
+- pihole Dashboard show statistic from pihole, needs to be manually imported inside grafana.

 More detailed description see [stefanprodan explanation](https://github.com/stefanprodan/dockprom#setup-grafana).